 Regardless of current fashion trends, it's your home, taste, and budget that should drive your decision.
 Dark hardwood floors will always have a unique character and timeless appeal.
 It still provides a vibrant and elegant look.

-Color Compatibility and Dark Wood Flooring
+Color Compatibility and Dark Hardwood Flooring

-A dark floor takes a bit more design consideration when adding furniture, rugs, and wall colors.
+A dark hardwood floor takes a bit more design consideration when adding furniture, rugs, and wall colors.
 Paring the wrong colors can make the room feel dark and uninviting.
 Fortunately, finding the right colors to compliment the floor is not that difficult.

 Some preferred design elements that work well with dark stains and wood include: